stefanchardakov/stefanchardakov/README.md

 # Hi, I'm Stefan 👋

-I'm a Computing student in my second year, passionate about data analytics and building things that make sense of information.
+I'm a Google certified, Bsc Computing student in my penultimate year of university, passionate about data analytics and building things that make sense of information.

 ---